Stretton Watermill: Description

 The mill is constructed on a timber-framed core, and is cased in weatherboarding and sandstone.
 There is a brick extension, and a chimney in stone and brick.
 The roofs are slated.
 The mill is in two storeys, with an attic for storing grain.
 The windows are all casements, some with shutters.
 There are two working waterwheels, one on the outside, the other inside the building.
 The external wheel is a timber overshot wheel, which drives largely 18th-century wooden machinery.
 The internal wheel is in cast iron, and is breastshot; it drives Victorian mainly cast-iron machinery.
 The upper storey, which contains four millstones, is entered by a steep internal stairway, and the grain loft is accessed by a ladder.
 Outside the mill are stone steps leading up to the mill dam, and a stone-lined millrace with a sluice.

 Present day

 The site operates as a museum, picnic area and visitor centre.
-It is open to the general public on advertised days during April–September between 1pm and 5pm, and whilst access to the site is free, there is a small charge for a guided tour of the mill's interior if required.
+It is open to the general public on advertised days during April–September between 1 p.m. and 5 p.m., and whilst access to the site is free, there is a small charge for a guided tour of the mill's interior if required.
 In addition to the working mill, there is a shop and exhibition area in the former stables, outdoor picnic tables, and accessible toilet facilities.
 Guided tours for groups (both during and outside normal opening hours) can be arranged in advance, and there is an education programme available for schools.
 Both storeys of the mill are fully accessible to wheelchair users, the upper storey via a ramped external pathway.